 Attacks have also been conducted on many healthcare providers, with those attacks disrupting healthcare services and putting patient safety at risk.
 In May 2021, Ireland’s Health Service Executive (HSE) suffered a ransomware attack which is believed to have started with a phishing email.
 The response gave the Conti ransomware gang the access needed to encrypt files.
 A $20 million ransom demand was issued, although the attackers provided the keys free of charge in the end.
 Even so, the HSE took months to recover from the attack at considerable cost.

 The above attacks represent just a tiny percentage of the ransomware attacks that have been publicly disclosed this year and it is clear that the threat of attack is unlikely to wane any time soon.

 There has been some good news, however.
 The attacks on critical infrastructure firms have forced the U.S. government to step up its efforts to target ransomware-related crime.
 Following the attacks, ransomware attacks were elevated to a level akin to terrorist attacks, and with that comes additional resources.

-Already the United States and law enforcement partners around the worked have succeeded in disrupting the activities of several ransomware gangs.
-The REvil ransomware infrastructure taken down and arrests have been made, the Darkside operation shut down and its suspected successor BlackMatter also.
+Already the United States and law enforcement partners around the world have succeeded in disrupting the activities of several ransomware gangs.
+The REvil ransomware infrastructure was taken down and arrests were made, the Darkside operation shut down and its suspected successor BlackMatter also.
 Suspected members of the Clop ransomware operation have been arrested, and Europol has arrested 12 individuals in connection with LockerGoga, MegaCortex, and Dharma ransomware attacks.